ProteinGym/proteingym-benchmark/docs/decisions/0001-model-validation-decisions.md

 - [ ] [Optional] The model exposes its entrypoints by CLI, such as when executing `pg2-model`, we can list its entrypoints.
 - [ ] [Optional] The model benchmarker can also use this model validation tool to validate all the models.
 Then it is a debate between static check, execution in venv or only data check.

-Given the above three constraints, we can import the Python module directly from the model to carry out a quick sanity check.
+Given the above constraints, we will list the options below.
+The goal of model validation is first set for a model builder to do a self check themselves in their execution environment.

 ## Decision